naveenprasad07/naveenprasad07/README.md

-# Hi, I’m Naveen Prasad K 👋
+# Hi, I’m Naveen Prasad 👋

 **🎓 A passionate Computer Science graduate eager to contribute to the tech world!**
 I bring a strong foundation in software development, data analysis, and problem-solving.
 I'm motivated to tackle challenging projects and create innovative solutions.